Bank of England £1 note: History

 The Bank of England's first post-World War I one pound notes were two-sided green notes which were printed – not handwritten.
 The name of the payee was replaced by the declaration "I promise to pay the bearer on demand the sum of one pound".
 This declaration remains on Bank of England banknotes to this day.
 This signature of the issuing cashier was replaced by the printed signature of the Chief Cashier of the Bank of England.
 In 1939, following the outbreak of the Second World War, UK ambassador to Greece Michael Palairet was notified about secret Nazi plans to forge British paper money, and in 1940 one pound notes were issued in a new blue-orange colour scheme to deter counterfeiters, although the design remained the same.
 At the same time, a metal thread running through the paper was introduced as a security feature.
 After the war, one pound notes were issued in their original green colour.
 The earliest post-World War II notes did not have the metallic thread security feature, but those issued from September 1948 onward did.

 A new design for one pound notes was introduced in 1960, with the old notes ceasing to be legal tender in 1962.
 These new series C notes were slightly narrower, and were the first one-pound notes to feature a portrait of Queen Elizabeth II on the front.
 The reverse design incorporated the logo of the Bank of England.
 Series C notes were replaced by the series D notes from 1978 onward.
 These slightly smaller notes featured an entirely new design with Queen Elizabeth II on the front and scientist and master of the Royal Mint Isaac Newton on the back.
-The note was redesigned slightly in 1981 to feature brighter background colours.
+The design was updated in 1981 with brighter background colours.
 Following a consultation with retailers and other groups it was announced on 31 July 1981 that the one pound note would be replaced by a one pound coin.
 Inflation had collapsed the note's average circulation lifespan to nine months and the vending industry preferred coins to banknotes.
 The new nickel brass coin was introduced on 21 April 1983 and the one pound note ceased to be legal tender on 11 March 1988.
-Bank of England £1 notes are still occasionally found in circulation in Scotland, alongside £1 notes from Scottishbanks.
+Bank of England one pound notes are still occasionally found in Scotland, alongside £1 notes from Scottish banks.
 The Bank of England will exchange old £1 notes for their face value in perpetuity.